 Empower Generations continues to maintain and build community partnerships for the benefit of its learners.
 In particular, they have partnered with AV Partners For Health and CareNet (to provide medical and educational support).
 There is also favorable family feedback that the program is supporting them.
-The school partnered with AVPH to provide clothing to hold a prom.
 The school also began iSUPPORT to further promote family and learner engagement and feedback.
+Given that the school was in a temporary space for half the year, it expects to see an increase in survey feedback and positive school engagement starting in 2023-2024.